SAP/ui5-webcomponents/docs/6-contributing/04-website-samples.md

 #### The "Basic" sample
-All components have sample, called "Basic" and it's used as first sample, displayed right-after the component's overview.
+All components have sample, called "Basic" and it's used as the first sample, displayed right-after the component's overview.
 Don't use "Basic" for other samples.